 The ‘Antique Dealers’ project is the first time that the history of the modern antiques trade has been subject to sustained critical academic study.
 This research project is part of a much wider series of research themes, all based on the history of antique dealing.
 The project, which started in September 2013, was funded (£231,592) by the Arts and Humanities Research Council (AHRC) one of the leading research funding bodies in the UK.
 The project is based at the University of Leeds.
 It seeks to map, contextualize and critically analyze the antiques trade as it has evolved and developed in Britain in the 20th century and to investigate the history of this fascinating and highly significant part of British cultural life.

 The research project is seeking to draw attention to the changing nature of the antique trade over 100 years and once we have sufficient data, you will be able to investigate and, crucially, to visualise the trading the changes in the antique trade over time.
-So, for example, the site will enable you to:
+The site will enable you to: